iurshina/bellingcat_contradictions/README.md

 Add callbacks from backend to UI, scheduler for tasks

-Make the prompt and model name configurable through config files
+Make the prompt and model names configurable through a config file

 Add more file formats: PDFs, CSVs...